A bispectral q-hypergeometric basis for a class of quantum integrable models: Perspectives

-{\bf Acknowledgements:} P.B thanks E. Sklyanin for a discussion at the early stage of this work, J. Stokman and B. Vlaar for explanations about their works on solutions of boundary $q-KZ$ equations in relation with Koornwinder polynomials, J. Van Diejen and E. Koelink for sending us reprints \cite{D2} and \cite{KDJ}, respectively.
+{\bf Acknowledgements:} We thank one of the referees for importants comments.
+P.B thanks E. Sklyanin for a discussion at the early stage of this work, J. Stokman and B. Vlaar for explanations about their works on solutions of boundary $q-KZ$ equations in relation with Koornwinder polynomials, J. Van Diejen and E. Koelink for sending us reprints \cite{D2} and \cite{KDJ}, respectively.
 P.B thanks E. Koelink for detailed explanations on the work \cite{KDJ}, as well as P. Iliev for communications and sending us a reprint of \cite{GerI2}.
 We thank P. Terwilliger for important comments on the manuscript and sending us the preprint \cite{Terw0}.
 P.B. is supported by C.N.R.S.

 \centerline{\bf APPENDIX: Useful formulae for the coefficients}